pixelsdb/pixels/docs/INSTALL.md

 > to specify a different location of `pixels.properties`.
 This can be a http or https URL
 > to a remote location.

+If you are installing a cluster, install Pixels on each node of the cluster.

 Optionally, to install Pixels step-by-step, see the guidance below.

 ### Install Step-by-Step*